gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 - Third a computation on the variable `N`, i.e., `N * ...`

 ---
-Here, it might have take us some time to write all these code lines, but this is just a one-time effort.
-By using the variable `N` we have saved the time and effort for generating a Table for some other value of `N`, let's say 12
+Here, it might have taken us some time to write all these code lines, but this is just a one-time effort.
+By using the variable `N` in these multiple print statements, we have saved the time and effort for generating a Table for some other value of `N`, let's say 12

 ```python
 N = 12  # That’s it!
 The rest of the code stays the same.
 ```

-⚠️ **Now imagine NOT using a variable at all.** You would have to write the number `7` in all 10 lines.
+⚠️ **Now imagine NOT using a variable at all.** First you would have to write the number `7` in all 10 print lines.
 And if you later want to print the table of `12`, you’d have to change every line by hand.
 That’s a lot of extra work whenever the value of `N` needs to be changed.
 Also it’s easy to make mistakes while making these multiple changes eveytime

 > 💡 **Note from a more experienced programmer:** A better way to write this code is by using `for` or `while` loops in Python — something you’ll learn very soon.
 But even this small example shows how one variable can make your life easier.